JeanVanneste/PastaBot/README.md

 The .ino files at the root of the repository are the final files of the source that were uploaded on the Arduino Mega.

-If you want to have better comments, you can go in the differents folders were you will have the code of each task before the fusion for the demo.
+If you want to have better comments, you can go in the differents folders were you will have the code of each task before the fusion for the demo.*

+MQTT doc and Dynamixel doc are on the folders of the individual codes.

 ## PT100